 One of the biggest problems with sub-250g freestyle is that, as the quad gets lighter, it doesn’t “fling” like a freestyle quad should.
 As soon as you get off the throttle, it stops moving, because it hasn’t got the mass to overcome air resistance.
 So the goal of this page will be to get as close to 250g as possible without going over.
 Builds like Tiny Whoops and Toothpicks, which are significantly less than 250g will be covered on another page.
 Builds like 95mm Cinewhoops, which fly really poorly for freestyle, will also not be covered on this page.

-The next question is: what’s the best prop size for this category?
+The next question is: What’s the best prop size for this category?
 There’s no one right answer.
 Flight characteristics will improve as the props get larger, but durability will go down.
 So part of the decision is how hard you intend to crash and how willing you are to put money and time into repairs.

 Ahren Ciotti (CiottiFPV) says 3” is king for sub-250 freestyle.
 The weight-vs.-prop-area (also known as disc loading) is as close to a mid-weight five inch as possible, which produces similar flight characteristics.
 Ciotti likes to build 3” freestyle quads around 230-250g with a “hybrid” style camera (a single camera that records HD video on board while also acting as an FPV camera).”